robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - Q2/2023 -- The Accounting Chamber of Ukraine, with U.S. support, also organized two audits of American financial aid, with 25 trained auditors.

 - Q2/2025 -- A notable case illustrating the consequences of AML enforcement involved the arrest of a Ukrainian entrepreneur suspected of laundering hundreds of millions of euros through real estate in France and Monaco.
-This investigation uncovered illicit profits from illegal weapons sales and the sale of shares in a defense company.
+This investigation uncovered illicit profits from illegal weapons sales and the sale of shares in a defence company.
 French authorities froze assets worth €57 million, intending to return them to Ukraine.

 - Q2/2025 -- State Department and Treasury, Rubio's demand for justification of every cent spent, and the arrest of a member of the "kleptocrat class" at the Romanian border are likely interconnected events suggesting increased scrutiny of how U.S. aid is being utilized in Ukraine.